"Game, set, match."

 Current ATP Players

-Twin brothers who are currently the World No. 1 doubles team, and hold virtually every record in the book for men's doubles teams.
-Their most notable team records are Grand Slam titles (15), tournaments won (98), most weeks at No. 1 (approaching 370), and most year-end No. 1 rankings (9).
+- Twin brothers who are currently the World No. 1 doubles team, and hold virtually every record in the book for men's doubles teams.
+Their most notable team records are Grand Slam titles (16), tournaments won (101), most weeks at No. 1 (385 and counting), and most year-end No. 1 rankings (9).
 Named by ATP fans as their favorite team in each year since that award was created in 2006.
 They have a career Golden Slam in doubles after winning Olympic gold in London in 2012, and their win at Wimbledon in 2013 made them the first men's doubles team in the Open era to hold all four Grand Slam titles at once.
-Finally, they are the only men's doubles team in history to win every major title in the sport—all four Grand Slam events, Olympic gold, all nine Masters 1000 events,note Depending on definitions—the Bryans won the former Hamburg Masters, but have not won that event since it moved to Shanghai. the YEC, and Davis Cup.
+Finally, they are the only men's doubles team in history to win every major title in the sport—all four Grand Slam events, Olympic gold, every Masters 1000 event,note the YEC, and Davis Cup.

-Has held No. 1 for 302 weeks (longer than any other ATP player) and won an Open Era ATP record of 17 Grand Slams including a record-tying 7 Wimbledon, 5 US Open and 4 Australian Open titles (and 1 French Open, but that's not a record).
+- Has held No. 1 for 302 weeks (longer than any other ATP player) and won an Open Era ATP record of 17 Grand Slams including a record-tying 7 Wimbledon, 5 US Open and 4 Australian Open titles (and 1 French Open, but that's not a record).
 Also has an Olympic gold medal in men's doubles with Stan Wawrinka (below) and a silver in singles.
 Is often cited as the greatest tennis player of all time.
-If one were to look up ATP tennis records on the Other Wiki, one would find his name on 90%.note Unless we're talking doubles records, in which case one would find the Bryans' names on about 99.9%.
-During his 2012 Wimbledon run he broke a record in every match he played after the second round.
+If one were to look up ATP tennis records on the Other Wiki, one would find his name on 90%.note During his 2012 Wimbledon run he broke a record in every match he played after the second round.

-Has won 1 Grand Slam and an Olympic bronze medal in singles.
-One of only two active players outside of the Big Fournote Federer, Nadal, Djokovic, and Murray to have won a Grand Slam in over 10 years.
+- Has won 1 Grand Slam and an Olympic bronze medal in singles.
+The only active player outside of the Big Fournote to have won a Grand Slam from the 2005 French Open through the 2013 US Open.
 Following his breakthrough Slam victory at the 2009 US Open, he spent most of the next year out with a wrist injury and has been working his way back to Slam-threatening form ever since.
 He has been nicknamed the "Tower of Tandil" because of his 6'6'' frame and is also known as the "Gentle Giant" of the tour for his soft-spoken disposition too.

 Current WTA Players

-Has held No. 1 for 209 weeks.
+- Has held No. 1 for 209 weeks.
 Has won 5 singles Grand Slams, 9 doubles and 1 mixed doubles.
-The Swiss Missnote (though born in what is now Slovakia; she arrived in Switzerland when she was 7, after her mother fled the then-Czechoslovakia with her) is the youngest Grand Slam champion ever, winning her first doubles title at just 15 years old.
+The Swiss Missnote is the youngest Grand Slam champion ever, winning her first doubles title at just 15 years old.
 She is also the youngest singles champion of the Open Era, winning the her maiden Slam the next year at 16.
 In 1998 she achieved the Calendar Year Grand Slam in doubles.
 She was plagued by injuries at a young age, causing repeated retirement-return tangos.
 Her most recent retirement was in 2007, shortly after she received a 2-year ban for testing positive for cocaine.
 Since then she has been a regular player in World Team Tennis and in July 2013, she returned to the WTA tour in doubles.